-- adopted by the FVB Executive Board on February 17, 2022 -
+- adopted by the FVB Executive Board on February 17, 2022, changed by the FVB Executive Board February 27, 2025 -

 Preamble

 This Diversity and Inclusion Strategy aims to generate a welcoming, diverse and inclusive working environment that allows scientists and support staff to harmoniously collaborate regardless of their backgrounds and identities and to maximise their individual and joint success in implementing the missions of the FVB Institutes.
 We strive to develop an organisational culture that is characterised by mutual respect and support for all.
 Such a culture will foster our overarching aim of scientific excellence, as research communities comprising people of diverse backgrounds stimulate innovation und productivity [1].
 This shall be attained by identifying inequalities, removing obstacles and conducting mitigation measures to support underrepresented groups.